Horsham Cricket Club

 Horsham Cricket Club is one of the oldest cricket clubs in the world and represents the Sussex market town of Horsham in the Sussex Cricket League, along with Roffey Cricket Club.

 Although cricket was played in Horsham before 1768, the first recorded game of a town side was on 8 August 1771, and Horsham Cricket Club was created soon after 1806.
-The club has played various locations over the years, before settling at their present ground in 1851.
+The club has played at various locations over the years, before settling at their present ground in 1851.

 Cricketfield Road

 Horsham is on 'Cricketfield Road' and the Ground is known as the Cricketfield Road Ground.
-This ground is the only ground to host both the MCC Spirit of Cricket U13 Regional Finals and the Portman Cup U15 Regional Finals.
 The two ends are called the Town End and the Railway End.
-Horsham's second ground is named after former President Dr. John Dew, which lies adjacent to the main square.
+Horsham's second ground, named after former President Dr. John Dew, lies adjacent to the main square.

 First XI

-Horsham is a very successful club which has played home to many first class cricketers.
-It runs four Saturday men's teams, one Sunday men's and two women's teams.
-Arguably one of the strongest club sides in the south, Horsham have won the Sussex League title a record eight times and the Cyril Snell trophy a record 11 times (including six times in seven years between 2001 and 2006); most recently in August 2010 where Horsham beat Stirlands CC to win a tight match by four runs, with two balls remaining.
+Horsham runs four Saturday men's teams, one Sunday men's and two women's teams.
+Horsham have won the Sussex League title a record eight times and the Cyril Snell trophy a record 11 times (including six times in seven years between 2001 and 2006); most recently in August 2010 where Horsham beat Stirlands CC to win a tight match by four runs, with two balls remaining.
 The club's crowning achievement came in 2005 when they won the Cockspur Cup for the first time in their history.
-They were captained to victory by Luke Marshall in a tight thriller against Barnt Green of Birmingham, in which Marshall bowled Horsham to victory by three runs off the final ball, in which Chris Nash was Man of the Match.